cloudera-labs/hms-mirror/README.md

 # HMS-Mirror

-"hms-mirror" is a utility used to bridge the gap between two clusters and migrate `hive` metadata AND the underlying **data**.
+"hms-mirror" is a utility used to bridge the gap between two clusters and migrate `hive` _metadata_ **AND** _data_.

 [Getting / Building / Running HMS Mirror](./setup.md)

 [Running HMS Mirror](./running.md)

 [What does hms-mirror do?
 (Design-Spec)](./design-spec.md)

+## Processes

+There are 2 process catagories in `hms-mirror`.
+They can be used in isolation.
+Migrated schemas go through a set of rules that convert their definition to with Hive 3, while maintaining as much legacy behaviors as possible.
+These include:
+- Managed non-acid tables are converted to _EXTERNAL_ tables.

+### METADATA

 This process uses the 'storage' layer of a legacy cluster (LOWER) from the compute layer of a modern cluster (UPPER).